---sizeout Add abundance annotations to the output fasta files (add the pattern specified, abundance annotations are reported to output files, and each cluster centroid receives a new abundance value corresponding to the total abundance of the amplicons included in the cluster (--centroids option).
+--sizeout Add abundance annotations to the output fasta files (add the pattern ';size=integer;' to sequence headers).
+If --sizein is specified, abundance annotations are reported to output files, and each cluster centroid receives a new abundance value corresponding to the total abundance of the amplicons included in the cluster (--centroids option).
 If --sizein is not specified, input abundances are set to 1 for amplicons, and to the number of amplicons per cluster for centroids.